louis-santucci/go/README.md

     - [ ] Choose front-end framework
     - [ ] Login/Logout component
     - [ ] Create form and component to Add/Update redirections
+    - [ ] Create Cache Map to get in cache all entries of db for faster execution